The Domino Mail Router (Router) is a special server task responsible for the delivery and transfer of messages in MAIL.BOX.

 - Transfer refers to sending messages from MAIL.BOX to another server.

-Mail routing on a Domino server begins when a mail server receives a message from a mail client, a Router on another Domino server, or an application.
-The message is transferred to a special IBM® Lotus® Notes® database, called MAIL.BOX, on the server.
-The server temporarily stores all incoming and outgoing mail in the MAIL.BOX database.
+The Mail routing on a Domino server begins when a mail server receives a message from a mail client, from a Router on another Domino server, or from an application.
+The message is then transferred to a Lotus Notes Database, called MAIL.BOX, on the server.
+The server temporarily stores all inbound and outbound emails in the MAIL.BOX database.

-When a recipient’s mail file is not on the local server, but is in the Domino domain, Domino calculates how to route the message to the recipient’s server and whether to use SMTP or Notes routing (NRPC).
-The configuration of the local server and the message format determines how Domino moves the message to the server.
-For messages in MIME format, if the local server can send SMTP within the local Internet domain and the home mail server can receive SMTP, the Router uses SMTP to send the message.
+When a recipient’s mail file is not located on the local server but is within the Domino domain, Domino calculates how to route the message to the recipient’s server and whether to use SMTP (Simple Mail Transfer Protocol) or Notes routing (NRPC).
+The message format and the configuration of the local server determine how Domino sends the message to the server.
+If the message is in MIME format, and the local server can use SMTP to send messages within the local Internet domain and the home mail server can receive SMTP, then the Router uses SMTP to send the message.
 Otherwise, the message is routed using NRPC.

-When necessary, the Router converts the format of the message.
-Conversion can occur during message delivery and during message transfer.
-For example, if a recipient’s Person document specifies MIME storage for incoming mail, but the original message was sent in Notes rich text format, the Router converts the message to MIME before delivering it to the local recipient’s mail file.
-To determine whether the receiving server can handle MIME messages, the sending server checks the Server document of the receiving server to find out what version of Domino it’s running.
+The Router task converts the message format when necessary.
+Conversion can occur during both message delivery and message transfer.
+For instance, if a recipient’s Person document specifies that incoming emails should be stored in MIME format, but the original message was sent in Notes rich text format, then the Router converts the message to MIME format before delivering it to the local recipient’s mail file.
+To ensure that the receiving server can process MIME messages, the sending server checks the Server document of the recipient’s server to determine the version of Domino it’s running.